babel/website/docs/v8-migration.md

     ]
   }
   ```

   The syntax is the same, but you will need to rewrite your decorator functions.
 The spec repo provides [comparison between the latest version and the `2018-09` version](https://github.com/tc39/proposal-decorators#comparison-with-the-previous-stage-2-decorators-proposal).
 You can already migrate since Babel 7.22.0, using the `"version": "2023-11"` option of `@babel/plugin-proposal-decorators`.

   Although Babel 8 still supports the `legacy` version, it is advisable to migrate to the `2023-11` version regardless: both Babel 8 and TypeScript 5.0 support the `2023-11` version, while there are [a few behaviour differences](https://github.com/babel/babel/issues/8864#issuecomment-688535867) in the `legacy` version between Babel and `tsc`'s implementation.
 Browsers will only implement the latest version of the proposal.

+- Remove `decoratorsBeforeExport: boolean` and `legacy: boolean` option ([#17643](https://github.com/babel/babel/pull/17643))

+  **Migration**: This change is an optimization stemming from the [`version` candidates change](#decorators-version-change): These options were previously required by obsolete decorator versions, but you can now safely remove them from your Babel config.

 ### `@babel/eslint-parser` {#babel-eslint-parser}